Kyrillos-Samy1/ecommerce-api-express/README.md

 ## Legal Notice & Usage Policy

-This project is for **educational purposes** only.
+This project is intended for **educational and portfolio purposes only**.
-All source code and media assets are owned by **Kyrillos Samy Doksh Hanna**.
+All source code and media assets are owned and maintained by **Kyrillos Samy Doksh Hanna**.

+**Unauthorized use, reproduction, or distribution of this code for commercial purposes is strictly prohibited**.

 Licensed under the [MIT License](./LICENSE).

-For questions or collaborations: `kyrillossamy@outlook.com`
+> For commercial inquiries, collaborations, or special permissions, please get in touch with me directly at: `kyrillossamy@outlook.com`
 ---

 ## Contact